Operation Hardtack I: Cactus

 One of the goals of this test was to study the physical characteristics of the crater and the surrounding area pre- and post-detonation associated with Project 1.4.
 A camera was mounted to a RB-50 aircraft and the resultant crater was mapped using photogrammetry.
 Measurements were taken from 500 ft down to ground zero for both pre- and post detonation.
 Survey measurements of the Cactus test could not be made until the resultant radiation amounts had lowered to safer levels.
 Along with photogrammetric radial measurements, Airblast measurements were also recorded near surface zero for Cactus in accordance with Project 1.7.
 Similar to Project 1.8, Project 1.9 sought to determine transmission of blast pressure through the ground soil.
 Forty-three drums were buried at varying depths 600 ft from ground zero of the Cactus detonation.
 Individuals from the Air Force Ballistic Missile Division—TRW Space Technologies Laboratory sought to the Shock Spectra Studies of Project 1.12.
 Measurement gauges were located between 625 and 965 feet from the blast site.
 Fallout measurements and samples were taken by aircraft in the aftermath of the detonation, as part of Project 2.8.
 These surveys were designed in part to determine the impact of specific radionuclides to overall nuclear fallout.
 Samples were taken early post-blast using a new rocket sampler, the UCRL, which were then followed by B-57D and WB-50 aircraft.
 Between four and twenty-four hours post-detonation, the WB-50 collected several samples at 1000 ft in altitude.
 Project 3.2 involved structural tests of corrugated steel arches.
 One of these arches was placed 980 ft away from the Cactus blast site.
 Eight days after the test, a crew of 13 men were allowed near the surface zero in order to extract the arch.
 The extraction took around twelve hours, and the radioactivity levels reached a maximum at 0.420 R/hr during this time.
 Project 5.2 sought to determine the effects of the blast on two A4D-1 aircraft, both in thermal radiation and pressure.
 Nine film badges were placed throughout each aircraft in order to measure radiation.
 The Gamma dosimeter worn by the pilot in aircraft 827 indicated a neutron exposure level of 0.105 rem.
 There is not information available for the dosimeter worn by the pilot in aircraft 831.
 Radiation recorded by six of the nine film badges ranged from 0.49 R-1.74 R. Information from the remaining three film badges, located at the Pilot's right leg, left sleeve, and left vest is not available.
 The pilot's exposures were both greater than 3 R. Project 5.3 was very similar to 5.2, focusing on the effects of the blast on the structure of two test FJ-4 aircraft.
 Radiation from film badges on aircraft 467 ranged from 0.52 R-3.71 R, and 1.23 R-5.06 R for aircraft number 310.
-In Project 6.4, the Army Signal Research and Development Laboratory (SRDL) investigated the electromagnetic pulses post-detonation, utilizing two instruments, one at Wotho (roughly 240 nmi from Enewetak) and one at Kusaie (around 440 nmi from Enewetak).
+In Project 6.4, the Army Signal Research and Development Laboratory (SRDL) investigated the electromagnetic pulses post-detonation, using two instruments, one at Wotho (roughly 240 nmi from Enewetak) and one at Kusaie (around 440 nmi from Enewetak).
 Though Cactus is mentioned in Project 6.5, whose goal was to study the radar echoes from the fireball, it is not clear what destroyers were involved if any.
 Destroyers for the Teak, Fir and Yucca tests are explicitly stated.
-Project 6.6, the lasts of the projects that involved the Cactus test, sought to measure the physical properties of the stabilized radioactive cloud following the blast.
+Project 6.6, the last of the projects that involved the Cactus test, sought to measure the physical properties of the stabilized radioactive cloud following the blast.